BaybhinProgramming25/Transcript-Parser/README.md

 2) Within the 'src' folder, look for the python module titled 'Main'

-3) Run the code in the module, prompting an input of the name of the transcript to be parsed in an input folder
+3) Run the code in the module.
+This will prompt the user with a set of **4** options

-4) Type in the name of the transcript with the input path specified and press 'Enter' (i.e. if you have a transcript in the input folder titled 'Example.pdf', then you would need to specify the user input as: input\Example.pdf

-5) An XLSX sheet will be produced with the same name as the transcript in the 'output' folder
+4) If a student wishes to **CREATE** an XLSX file, they can select **option 1**, which would prompt them to enter the PDF file to be parsed.
+After the file has been parsed, the student may choose to **UPDATE** the file if it already exists

+5) If a student wishes to **GET** an XLSX file, they can select **option 2**, which would prompt them to enter the name of the file that is stored on the backend.
+After selecting the name of the file, the file will appear in the **output_xlsx** folder

+-- MORE STEPS TO BE ADDED --

 6) Repeat until requests have been satisifed, performing graceful termination by typing the word 'exit' pressing 'Enter'